LucasDelfino92/morrowindsharp/contentrestoration.md

 - [**Creature VFX Restoration**](https://www.nexusmods.com/morrowind/mods/46194?) by rot: restores visual effects on creatures.
 - [**Cut Bethesda Splash Screens**](https://www.nexusmods.com/morrowind/mods/45050?) by Bethesda Softworks: add the missing Xbox loading screens to the game.
 - [**Diseases Restored**](https://www.nexusmods.com/morrowind/mods/45228) by half11: restores diseases by assigning them to existing creatures and fixes some other (disease) inconsistencies, in accordance with in-game dialogue.
+- [**Great Service**](https://www.nexusmods.com/morrowind/mods/47767) by Von Djangos: enables over 100 lines of voiced dialogue for shopkeepers that were shipped with the original game but never used.
 - [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068?tab=files) by half11: adds Cinia Urtius, a master trainer for Medium Armor (as per the Morrowind Prophecies Official Strategy Guide), and restores Hecerinde's Secret Master vendor items.
 - [**Silt Strider Animation Restored**](https://www.nexusmods.com/morrowind/mods/44150?) by R-Zero: restores an unused Silt Strider animation and an unused sound.
+- [**Sound Spell Sound Effect**](https://www.nexusmods.com/morrowind/mods/43300) by R-Zero: the player will hear an actual noise when he's under the effects of the Sound magic.
+Its volume depends on the total magnitude of the effect.
 - [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410?) by half11: fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.

 ## CLEANING NOTES